-Help us help you by
+You can help us to help you by

 - checking first if your complaint is something we can investigate (go to the What can you report? section of our website for more information)

-- providing your name and contact details.
+- providing your contact details.
 You can make an anonymous complaint, however, this means that we will not be able to tell you about the outcome of your complaint, or contact you for further information that may help us deal with your complaint

 - providing a summary of your complaint, including specific dates, events and names of those involved and a short explanation of the allegations you wish to make